smh-my-head/charon/README.md

 # SolidWorks Git Tools
 Provides integration with git for SolidWorks parts and assemblies.

+Don't be fooled by the name on the repo or the number of commits,
+@henryefranks has made more impressive contributions to this project than I have.
+(I would never be able to handle writing basic for poorly documented libraries...)

+## Usage

 Add this repo as a submodule and then run `./sldworks-git-tools/setup.sh` from git bash.
+You can then use git as normal, but `git diff` and `git merge` will have added sugar.

-You will also need to enable *SOLIDWORKS Utilities* at startup, you can do this by navigating (in SolidWorks) to *Tools->Add-Ins* and checking the startup box next to *SOLIDWORKS Utilities*
+You will also need to enable *SOLIDWORKS Utilities* at startup, you can do this by navigating (in SolidWorks) to *Tools->Add-Ins* and checking the box for startup next to *SOLIDWORKS Utilities*

-`git diff` is fully functional, `git merge` currently requires some unnecessary user intervention, but it's in the roadmap to make that fully functional too.
+## Note

-There are a lot of possible edge cases so this is still a little rough around the edges.
-Please open an issue if anything isn't working quite as expected, or if there are ways that you think your workflow could be improved.
+There are a lot of possible edge cases so this could still be a little rough around the edges.
+Please open an issue if anything isn't working quite as expected, or if there are ways that you think we could improve your workflow any more.